iamtreymcgill/scrimba-basketball-scoreboard/README.md

 ---

 ## 🚀 Demo
-You can view the live version of the project here: *[Add your live site link here]*
+You can view the live version of the project here: *[(https://basketball-scoreboard-sc.netlify.app)]*

 ---